zacharysgoldberg/Data-Analysis-Sound-Experiment-Project/README.md

 If using linux/unix environment continue with the installing packages from requiements.txt file.

 ## Testing
-One dependencies installed, run file in a bash terminal 'python freq_sounds.py'
+Once dependencies installed, run file in a bash terminal 'python freq_sounds.py'